Spinal Tap (band): Reunion and recent history

 A new album, Back from the Dead, was released on June 16, 2009.
-The album consists mostly of re-recordings of songs from the original film's soundtrack, as they would have sounded had they really existed and been recorded in a studio.
+The album consists mostly of re-recordings of songs from the original film's soundtrack, along with some new, previously unrecorded numbers.
+The album was nominated for Best Comedy Album and Best Recording Package at the 52nd Annual Grammy Awards.

-On April 6, 2009, the band announced a one-date "world tour", performing at London's Wembley Arena on June 30, 2009.
+On April 6, 2009, the band announced a one-date "world tour," performing at London's Wembley Arena on June 30, 2009.
 Support on this night came from the Folksmen.
 The band unexpectedly also self-confirmed for Glastonbury Festival 2009 during an online interview on May 8, 2009, in the Philadelphia Daily News following a "Unwigged and Unplugged" show in the city.

-It has been announced that they will reunite at the 2019 Tribeca Film Festival for the 35th anniversary of the film.
+In 2018, Shearer released an album in the persona of Spinal Tap bassist Derek Smalls.
+The single "It Don't Get Old" was, as per the credits, co-written by David St. Hubbins.
+On 27 April 2019, the band reunited at the 2019 Tribeca Film Festival for the 35th anniversary of the film.
+In May 2022, it was announced that the principal cast and director of the original movie were reuniting for Spinal Tap II: The End Continues, a sequel planned for release by Castle Rock Entertainment on September 11, 2025.
+Filming began in New Orleans in March 2024.
+Kaff died in July 2025.